etombini/wlister/doc/rules.md

 List of all parameters that must be in the HTTP request.

-*Note*: all paramameters must exist.
+*Note*: all parameters must exist.

 ### match - content